Abdullah Yusuf Ali: Triumph and Tragedy

 Other work in Lahore

-Yusuf Ali was a private person and selective about who he interacted with.
+Yusuf Ali was a private person who was selective about who he interacted with.
 This explains why only a few in Lahore knew about his earlier work.
 He was vice‑president of a Lahore association, ‘The Society for Promoting Scientific Knowledge’.
-On the cultural front he was chairman of the Lahore Art Circle and a member of various clubs such as the Rotarians and the International Fellowship Society.
+On the cultural front, he was chairman of the Lahore Art Circle and a member of various clubs such as the Rotarians and the International Fellowship Society.
 Yusuf Ali founded the Lahore Art Circle and was its chairman in 1937.
-He was very active in the World Congress of Faiths from 1936 to 1941 and participated in the Ethical Union, a similar body.
+He was active in the World Congress of Faiths from 1936 to 1941 and participated in the Ethical Union, a similar body.
 He was also a member of the Lahore Rotary Club and spoke at the Round Table and Rotary Club meetings in Britain.

 Religious work